 Public-sector officials and private-industry representatives often take vacation from July to September, with August being the most common month to take extended leave.
 The week between Catholic Christmas and Orthodox Christmas is also a popular time to take leave.

-The list of Kosovo’s national holidays is available on the Ministry of Public Administration website.
+The list of Kosovo’s national holidays is available on the Ministry of Internal Affairs website.

 Temporary Entry of Materials or Personal Belongings